TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

    you can definitely still access the orphaned objects at the backend.

-Besides these two there are a few more annotations available, which will be used in other contexts (eg in the controller).
+Besides these two there are a few more annotations available, which will be used in other contexts (e.g. in the controller).
 The complete list of all by Extbase supported annotations, see the index.

 So far, the impression may arise that domain models consist only of setters and